ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

                     value: '###XXX project_dir() XXX###'
 ```

-- `ibexa.migrations.template.env` - retrieves the value of an environmental variable.
+- `env` - retrieves the value of an environmental variable.

 ```yaml
                 -